 As a preliminary finding, it can be stated that the registrar-registry (and "not stated") groups of respondents have a strong tendency to welcome advertising information from the chosen service provider.
 On the other hand, strong majorities of governmental, commercial, individual, and ISP respondents clearly stated that they would not welcome such advertising.
-The non-commercial and "other" groups of respondents have thin majorities which do not welcome advertising as described in question 17.c.

 While there is certainly no consensus across constituencies, it is worth noting that those who would actually receive the kind of advertising this question is about have typically indicated that they would not welcome it.
 On the other hand, registry and registrar respondents - that is, those who'd send out the advertising material - state that they would also welcome it "as a user".